 So the nation’s lawyers who are members of the FLS are paying for Wylie Clarke and Laurel Vaurasi and the Fijian taxpayer is paying for Salesi Temo and Tomasi Bainivalu to defend adverse findings made against them personally.
 It is an outrage that must not be allowed to stand.

 Charters lodged an official complaint against Justice David Ashton-Lewis with the JSC, alleging fraud in the Judge’s application to sit on the Supreme Court, and Salesi Temo has used this as the basis to file a complaint against the Judge with the police.
-Grubsheet has also described Charters as the matanivanua for Wylie Clarke as FLS President, having declared a three decade-long friendship with him in successive articles praising Clarke and attacking the CoI in the Fiji Times.
+Grubsheet has also described Charters as the matanivanua for Wylie Clarke as FLS President, having declared a 30-year long friendship with him in successive articles praising Clarke and attacking the CoI in the Fiji Times.
 And both Clarke and Charters happen to be long-time friends of Graham Leung, who the Prime Minister sacked for his mishandling of the Malimali issue.

 What happens next?
 The High Court Judge, Justice Dane Tuiqereqere, is already poised to hear the judicial review applications by Barbara Malimali and the JSC ( Temo and Bainvalu).
 Will he also hear the applications by the Fiji Law Society and Graham Leung?
 And will they be heard separately or concurrently?
 That remains to be seen.